An introduction to mongo aggregations

 account only those countries where a certain product was sold you can do that

-with match { '$match': { 'StockCode': 22379 } }
+with match { '$match': { 'StockCode': 22379 } } and this object would be the

-first in the list passed to aggregate()
+first in the list passed to aggregate().

 db.sales.aggregate([